-Dividends on which the tax is limited to a 15% rate by the tax treaty \$1,400 Compensation for personal services on which the tax is not limited by the tax treaty 24,100 Total gross income \$25,500
+Dividends on which the tax is limited to a 15% rate by the tax treaty \$1,400

+Total gross income

 Arthur was engaged in business in the United States during the tax year.
 His dividends are not effectively connected with that business.
 He has no deductions other than his own personal exemption.